 Managing holiday entitlement to promote a positive company culture

 Having an effective policy in place for holiday entitlement means that every employee ends up being treated fairly.
 Whether they be full-time, part-time, or any other worker, they know that their allowance is in line with the legal requirements.
 In turn, this can promote a positive company culture.
-An effective way to implement this management is through a Staff Holiday Booking System, as a part of a wider HR suite
+For more on how holiday policies support wider cultural goals, explore our guide to building and maintaining company culture across distributed teams.

 Arrange a personalised demo with one of our HR and payroll experts